A Brief Evolution of CPaaS: Past & Present

 Syniverse Receives High Praise from Gartner

-In Gartner’s most recent CPaaS Market Guide published in October 2020, Syniverse ranked among industry leaders within the “co-creation” model — a CPaaS approach defined by outside guidance from vendors in the absence of a company’s own developers.
+In Gartner’s most recent CPaaS Market Guide, Syniverse ranked among industry leaders within the “co-creation” model — a CPaaS approach defined by outside guidance from vendors in the absence of a company’s own developers.
 In our case, that means we team up with customer development teams, often global accounts, to leverage CPaaS for improving competitiveness and the customer experience.

 While much of our legacy offering is rooted in A2P SMS, Gartner specifically noted our support of major messaging apps as well, and our ability to build APIs with the end-goal of integrating into popular enterprise cloud applications, including Salesforce, Workday, and Mailchimp, among others.